SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 Firstly you must upload the addon in the server's `packs` folder.
 Then in a new or uploaded world, turn on the previously mentioned experimental toggles.

-!!! tip
+!!! warning

-    It's best if you don't apply the addon to a world before uploading it to Aternos.
+    You must not apply the addon to a world before uploading it to Aternos.
+Otherwise it will not work!

 Read more about how aternos handles addons and experimental features [here](https://support.aternos.org/hc/en-us/articles/360042095232-Installing-Addons-Minecraft-Bedrock-Edition-) and [here](https://support.aternos.org/hc/en-us/articles/4407553257873-Enabling-experimental-gameplay-Minecraft-Bedrock-Edition-).